Andre Rand: Suspected victims

 On August 14, 1983, twelve days after Rand was released from prison, 11-year-old Tiahease Jackson was last seen leaving the Mariners Harbor Motel on Forest Avenue in Staten Island.
 At 1:30 p.m., while Jackson's mother was asleep, another resident of the hotel sent Jackson out to purchase chicken wings from the Crown Supermarket in the 900 block of Richmond Avenue.
 Jackson never returned to the hotel and has never been heard from again.
 Her mother woke up at 4:30 p.m. and, discovering her daughter had been missing for three hours, immediately called police.
 Having both passed lie detector tests, Jackson's mother and uncle were ruled out as suspects in her disappearance.
 Andre Rand had a campsite at the Baron Hirsch Cemetery less than 1/2 mile from the Mariners Harbor Motel, and Jackson's mother said she had seen a man matching his description loitering in the motel's parking lot.
 Although Rand was interrogated, no charges were filed.

-Hank Gafforio, a 22-year-old native of Staten Island had gone out drinking on June 8, 1984.
+Henry Gafforio, a 22-year-old native of Staten Island had gone out drinking on June 8, 1984.
 He first went to Mugs Away, but was declined service.
 After that, he went to the Spa Lounge in the Port Richmond neighbourhood and remained there until it closed at 4:00 a.m.
 Before going missing, he was spotted at the diner with Rand.
 Gafforio vanished without a trace.
 At 7:00 p.m., he was reported missing.
 Gafforio was described as being "slow" and had an intelligence quotient in the 70s.
 Gafforio lived with his parents and three brothers in the 90 block of Heberton Avenue, on the same block as Rand and just around the corner from Hughes' residence.
 His body has never been found.

 12-year-old Jennifer Schweiger, born with Down syndrome, was reported missing on July 9, 1987.
 Witnesses spotted Schweiger walking with Rand.
 Her body was found underground after a 35-day search.
 While combing the area around Willowbrook State School, a particular spot caught the eye of retired New York City firefighter George Kramer.
 He returned with the police, the entire body was unearthed from the shallow grave, and the remains were positively identified as those of Schweiger.
 Police searched the grounds for evidence and found one of Rand's makeshift campsites in proximity to Schweiger's grave.